-Salt for roadway deicing is not used or stored by Aviation at DEII.
+Salt for roadway de-icing is not used or stored by Aviation at DEII.
 A small quantity of ice melt is kept at the maintenance facility to use on walkways.
-City of Albuquerque Streets Department (Streets) has a site at DEII where salt and cinders are stored for use in roadway deicing.
-Streets applies salt to Atrisco Vista Boulevard up to the DEII gate, but not inside the secured area within the fence.
+City of Albuquerque Department of Municipal Development (DMD) has a site at DEII where salt and cinders are stored for use in roadway deicing.
+DMD applies salt to Atrisco Vista Boulevard up to the DEII gate, but not inside the secured area within the fence.